ptoal/lightbulb-ansiblered-deck/README.md

   - Adapted by [Kevin Holmes](http://GoKEV.com/) from the original lightbulb workshop deck, split into dynamic individual slides

 ## Changelog
-  - This project was first committed November 1, 2018 by [Kevin Holmes](http://GoKEV.com/).
+  - 2018-11-01 This project was first committed November 1, 2018 by [Kevin Holmes](http://GoKEV.com/).
+  - 2018-11-02 Added an `index.php` file to deploy to web root, redirecting to `/deck-ansible` directory when called via tag `phpredirect`